WHAT IS FIBROMYALGIA?

 - See a specialist.
 A fibromyalgia diagnosis from an orthopedist, rheumatologist, or a chronic pain or fatigue specialist will carry more weight than the same diagnosis from a family physician or internist professional.

 - See a mental health professional.
 If you are suffering from depression or anxiety, see a mental health professional to diagnose, treat, and document these conditions.
 Fibro is often accompanied by or is the cause of mental health conditions.
-However, it is important that the actual fibromyalgia diagnosis comes from specialist and not your counselor, therapist, or psychiatrist. (see above)
+However, it is important that the actual fibromyalgia diagnosis comes from a specialist and not your counselor, therapist, or psychiatrist. (see above)

 - See your doctor regularly and keep your appointments.